LADSoft/OrangeC/README.md

 [![Build status Appveyor](https://ci.appveyor.com/api/projects/status/4ts7bsgas67osyht?svg=true)](https://ci.appveyor.com/project/LADSoft/orangec)
 [![Build status Github Actions](https://github.com/LADSoft/OrangeC/actions/workflows/windows_smoke_test.yml/badge.svg)](https://github.com/LADSoft/OrangeC/actions/workflows/windows_smoke_test.yml)

 Documentation status:
 [![Documentation Status](https://readthedocs.org/projects/orangec/badge/?version=latest)](http://orangec.readthedocs.io/en/latest/Tools/)

 Coverity scan status:
 [![Coverity Scan Build Status](https://scan.coverity.com/projects/15633/badge.svg)](https://scan.coverity.com/projects/ladsoft-orangec)

 Orange C is currently a Win32 C++ compiler.
-Long term it is going to be retargetable.
+We are starting to move toward retargeting for WIN64.

 The Orange C package also includes a C compiler for .Net, which compiles to MSIL/CIL.
 It is an offshoot of Orange C that is retargeted for .NET.
 It is called occil.
 The latest version will also produce .net core images.
-Documentation may be found here: [OCCIL documentation](doc/occil.md)
+Documentation may be found here: [OCCIL documentation](doc/occil.md).
+As of version 7.10, occil supports .net core 9 and .net core 10 images.  it will also generate images for older versions of .net core and .net if the runtimes happen to be installed.

 Source Code for Orange C is released under the GNU General Public License version 3.

-Current languages targeted by Orange C are C++14 and C11.
+Current languages targeted by Orange C are C++17 and C23.

 The tools in this package that aren't specific to this toolchain are also available in standalone repositories.
 This includes the [ORC resource compiler](https://www.github.com/LADSoft/ORC),[omake makefile utility](https://www.github.com/LADSoft/OMAKE), and a [C++ library to generate and parse .NET assemblies](https://www.github.com/LADSoft/DotNetPELib).